 - Unemployment.
 Losing your job or not being able to find work can also add to your stress level.

-You may need help dealing with stress if you have faced a life-threatening or traumatic event such as rape, a natural disaster, or war.
+You may need help dealing with stress if you have faced a life-threatening or traumatic event such as sexual assault (rape), a natural disaster, or war.
 These events can cause acute stress disorder or post-traumatic stress disorder (PTSD).
 For more information, see the topic Post-Traumatic Stress Disorder.

 Effects of Stress